zq99/Dataset-Text-File-Generator/README.md

 # Text-File-Generator
-A class to generate a dummy text file in VBA.
+A class to generate a dummy text file in VBA with randomly populated data.

 The output file has mixed data types.